 Defence mechanisms include mucus, bicarbonate, mucosal blood flow and prostaglandins.

-Symptoms of dyspepsia are very nonspecific and diagnosis is unreliable on history alone:
+Symptoms of peptic ulcer disease are sometimes very nonspecific and a diagnosis is unreliable on history alone:

 - Oral flatulence, bloating, distension and intolerance of fatty food - the last is also associated with gallstones.